l3hu4l1/tp/docs/UserGuide.md

 <panel header="Recommended product identifier format" type="seamless" id="product-id-format">

 Product identifier is recommended to meet the following guidelines, otherwise you will see a warning:
-- It should contain only letters, numbers, spaces, and symbols.
+- It can contain letters, numbers, spaces, and symbols.
 - Symbols include: `/` `-`

 </panel>